 Workforce fatigue and resourcing continued to present challenges.
-The July 2023 restructure of the management team has improved operational efficiency, but challenges remain in CGMA's finance function. where employee turnover has been higher than expected.
+The July 2023 restructure of the improved operational efficiency, but challenges remain in CGMA's finance function, where employee turnover has been higher than expected.

-CGMA encourages adaptability and cross-team collaboration.
-Where budgets allow, external contractors and temporary employees are brought in to bolster particular areas of concern.
+CGMA encourages adaptability and crossteam collaboration.
+Where budgets allow, external contractors and temporary management team has employees are brought in to bolster particular areas of concern.
 CGMA invests - where possible - in HR initiatives to foster a positive working environment.